natgo/wt-wiki-scraper/wikitext-transpiled/ground/Type%2062%20(USSR).md

 * Good acceleration, can reach fast travel speed quickly
 * Small profile, smaller than the [[T-44]]
 * 85 mm is similar to the one on T-44, with access to superior shells
-* Access to 3BK2 HEATFS round, capable of penetrating 300 mm of armour
+* Access to Type 56 HEAT-FS round, capable of penetrating 300 mm of armour
 * Pintle-mounted 12.7 mm MG can provide AA defences
 * Decent ammo reserve for its size, 47 shells
 * Looks like a [[T-54 (1951)|T-54]], may cause opponents in RB and SB to take a pause to figure out what you really are